 Sandal oil is extracted from the heartwood and roots of Sandal tree by steam distillation.
 The bark and outer wood (sapwood) does not contain oil.
 For extraction of oil sandal tree should be at least thirty year old.
 To extract the oil, tree is uprooted and cut.
 The roots and heartwood are steam distilled.
 For steam distillation, the fine powder of heartwood and roots are put in a chamber and steam is allowed to flow.
-Steam bursts the essential oil containing sac of plant material.
+Steam bursts the essential oil containing sac of the plant material.
 This oil is carried by the steam out of the chamber and into a chilled condenser, where the steam once again becomes water and oil is separated.
-Sandal oil is pale yellow to clear in colour.
+Sandal oil is pale yellow to clear in color.
 It is a very expensive oil and used in perfumery, cosmetics, aromatherapy and pharmaceutical industry.
 The oil is also applied topically to treat dryness, eczema and as anti-aging.

 Using Sandal for Skin

 Sandal or Chandan is a very well-known natural product with a sweet aroma.
 It has cooling effect on mind and body.
 Its sweet odour calms the mind.
 There are numerous therapeutic uses of it, both internally and externally.
-Sandal is especially good for skin as it possess inflammation reducing, insect killing, oil reducing and skin healing properties.
+Sandal is especially good for the skin as it possess inflammation reducing, insect killing, oil reducing and skin healing properties.

 Sandalwood powder is extensively used for cosmetic purpose.
 It heals the damaged skin and cures skin blemishes.
 It is a natural product so has no harmful effect on skin.
 There are several ways to use it on facial skin for improving texture, tone and fairness.
 These are simple time-tested home remedies that has been used from centuries.
 Some such home remedies are given here.

-Sandalwood powder can be mixed with many other ingredients and applied on face for improving skin condition and fairness.
+Sandalwood powder can be mixed with many other ingredients and applied on the face for improving skin condition and fairness.

-Sandalwood powder (3 teaspoon) is mixed with rose water (3 tablespoon) and applied on face for about twenty minutes for skin toning and lightening.
-This also maintains natural oil balance of skin.
+Sandalwood powder (3 teaspoon) is mixed with rose water (3 tablespoon) and applied on the face for about twenty minutes for the skin toning and lightening.
+This also maintains natural oil balance of the skin.
 This simple recipe is also useful in acne and pimples breakouts.
 It heals the skin damage and calms the irritation.

-For improving fairness, brightness and getting even skin tone Sandalwood powder is mixed with juice of lemon, tomato and cucumber and applied as facial mask for few minutes.
+For improving fairness, brightness and getting even skin tone Sandalwood powder is mixed with juice of lemon, tomato and cucumber and applied as facial mask for a few minutes.

-Another remedy for making skin brighter and lighter is to mix Sandalwood powder (one teaspoon), turmeric (a pinch) in milk cream (2 tablespoon) and apply this on face for half an hour and then rinse with plain water.
+Another remedy for making skin brighter and lighter is to mix Sandalwood powder (one teaspoon), turmeric (a pinch) in milk cream (2 tablespoon) and apply this on the face for half an hour and then rinse with plain water.
 This also cures skin dryness.

 Sandal for Acne Breakout and Soft & Smooth skin

 For making skin smoother and softer, mix equal amount of sandal powder with haldi/turmeric.
 Combine this with honey to make a paste of desired consistency and apply on facial skin.
-Leave for few minutes and then wash off with cold water.
+Leave for a few minutes and then wash off with cold water.
 Regular application of this mask reduces acne breakouts.

 Sandal for Itchiness, Inflammation, Blemishes

-In case of itchy skin, rash, inflammation, blemishes, mix sandalwood powder with milk and camphor oil and apply for twenty minutes.
+In the case of itchy skin, rash, inflammation, blemishes, mix sandalwood powder with milk and camphor oil and apply for twenty minutes.
 Then wash off with plain water.

 Sandal for Prickly heat

 The paste of sandalwood is popular home remedy for prickly heat (Ghamouri in Hindi).
 The application arrests excessive secretion and sooths the inflamed skin.
-For prickly heat and keeping body cool during summer season, sandal is mixed with water to make a paste.
+For prickly heat and keeping body cool during the summer season, sandal is mixed with water to make a paste.
 This paste is applied on sweaty body parts like forehead, back, armpits and similar sweaty areas.

 Sandal Powder for Skin Scrubbing

-For skin exfoliation, Sandal powder, fuller’s earth and orange peel powder are mixed in equal amount and scrubbed on face whenever required.
+For skin exfoliation, Sandal powder, fuller’s earth and orange peel powder are mixed in equal amount and scrubbed on the face whenever required.

 Sandalwood works effectively in skin condition due to its healing, cooling, and soothing properties.
 It controls excessive sweat and oil from skin.
 As it controls excess oil from skin, it is highly used for acne and pimples breakouts.
-You may use this for skin rashes, pimples, inflammations, itchiness, irritations and skin damage due to sun.
+You may use this for the skin rashes, pimples, inflammations, itchiness, irritations and skin damage due to sun.

 - Sandal has Abortifacient (abortion inducing) action on oral administration.